 Internet Speed Issues:

 You probably have sluggish internet even when you pay for a high-speed connection such as DSL or cable.
 It could be your Internet Service Provider (ISP), but there are other factors involved too.
 It could very well be because the internet is based on hundreds of different technologies trying to connect to one another slowing down data before it reaches your computer.
-Some you can resolve with a little do-it-yourself effort.
-So if you’re looking for a fast connection go for Charter Internet discount for the speed you need.
+If you are getting help with economics tuition online, or on a Zoom call with your professor, it is important your internet speed is stable and consistent.